Workplace relationship: Romantic

-Romantic workplace relationships involve a certain degree of intimacy between coworkers.
-These connections can be categorized into three different classifications: romantic partnership, sexual partnership, and combination partnership.
-A similar relationship type that often gets confused with workplace romance is work spouse, but this is an intimate friendship between coworkers rather than the actual marital relationship.
+Romantic workplace relationships are intimate connections between coworkers.
+These relationships may be romantic, sexual, or combination partnerships with both emotional and physical elements.
+A similar concept that may involve less actual romance is work spouse.

 Romantic partnerships involve a strong emotional attachment and close connection between partners without sexual relations.
 Sexual partnerships are a partnership with a lack of an intimate connection, and instead include a strictly physical and sexual relationship.
 An example behavior of employees in a sexual relationship is online sexual activity (OSA) because of opportunity.
 That chance may satisfy sexual distress, boredom, or many other reasons.
 Combination partnerships are a combination of both sexual and romantic relations between both of the individuals.

 Romantic workplace relationships play a complicated role not only for those involved in the relationship, but also for the employees working with these individuals.
 Romantic workplace relationships have been known to create polarization in the workplace, employee distraction, and feelings of awkwardness among other employees.

-In fact, those who date superiors often lose trust from coworkers because of the possibility of 'unfair advantages' they might receive.
-Also, women are more likely to receive negative images than men for dating a superior.
+Employees (particular women) who date superiors often lose trust from coworkers because of the possibility of unfair advantages they might receive.
 Those involved, however, have had positive results in the workplace, such as increased performance, higher motivation, and higher overall job satisfaction.

-While face-to-face workplace interactions are common, romantic workplace relationships may also take place within emails.
-In fact, emailing to communicate is used as much as face to face communication.
-Employees use email to communicate with their relational partners mainly because there are no regulations that say they cannot.

-Love contracts

-Because romantic relationships in the office can cause problems, employees now have to face the consequences, regardless of if they are involved or not.
+Romantic relationships in the office can cause problems and employees may face consequences.
 A love contract, also known as Consensual Relationship Agreements, are used to maintain a functional work place.
 Love contracts are important mainly in the event that a couple decides to terminate their relationship.
 If the relationship were to end badly, the love contract forbids the couple to file charges, such as sexual assault, against one another and/or the company.

-Although love contracts are made to protect the company, it is important to note that there still may be some conflicts.
-For example, not all people want to unveil their relationship.
-People may be unwilling because they have another relationship at home, or they just are not ready.
-Another conflict with the love contract can result if employees claim they were pressured into signing the contract.